exoplatform/exo-documentation/docs/Administration.rst

    belongs to the space before the space/group binding.

 .. note:: The synchronize action also generates a report in the :ref:`Binding reports <Binding_reports>` tab.
-          Only one entry per space/group binding is added to the reports table and it is updated each time a change is done on the group.
+          Only one entry per space/group binding is added to the reports table and its end date is updated each time a change is done on the group.

 .. _Binding_reports: